immich-app/immich/docs/docs/features/smart-search.md

 Smart search features include:

-- Search for one or more faces (With or without context)
+- Search for one or more faces (with or without context search).
 - Search by Country or State or City or by all three.
 - Search by camera company and model.
 - Search by date range.